BigSoftVideo/DOTE/tips.md

 When the Project is ready to export, use the [Media Manager](media.md) to turn off all active media, except for the anonymised video clip(s).
 Then export the Project, including only active media.
 Those who receive and import the Project will only have access to the anonymised proxy media, and any sync-codes and video-cues present will work.

-### How do I transcode a video or audio file if it does not import correctly or a waveform is not generated? <a id='tip1'></a>

-Sometimes a video or audio file cannot be opened by _DOTE_ or the waveform cannot be generated, neither with the inbuilt waveform generator nor using _FFmpeg_ (in [Settings](settings.md); see the [installation instructions](install.md)).
-There are a variety of reasons for this.
-The best solution is to transcode the video into a format that _DOTE_ can understand and reimport it into the _DOTE_ project.
-- The free, open-source software [_HANDBRAKE_](https://handbrake.fr) does the job.
-With this software installed on Windows or macOS, you can import the source video quickly and easily transcode and export it into another format by selecting a preset such as `Web/Video Vimeo YouTube HQ` with the appropriate resolution.
-Don't worry about all the other technical options.
-Select a destination and click `Start Encode`.
-The exported video will retain the same length and frame rate as the original.

-If your video is greater than [4K resolution](https://en.wikipedia.org/wiki/4K_resolution), eg. more than `4096 x 2160`, then depending on the power of your computer, _DOTE_ may have problems playing and scrubbing through the video.
-If so, then transcode in the same manner as above, making sure to downscale from 8K or 5K, for example, to 4K or less.
-You could use this reduced version as a proxy in _DOTE_ for the purposes of transcription.

 ### Why would I use the video 2nd view? <a id='tip18'></a>